The Biggest Mistake When Moving to the U.S.

 Understanding RRSP Taxation on Both Sides of the Border

-RRSP withdrawals are fully taxable as ordinary income.
-Period.
+RRSP withdrawals are fully taxable as ordinary income in Canada.

 - 15% withholding for periodic payments